 |Sharon Salzberg||Judith Blackstone||Erin Olivo||Bruce Tift||Colin Tipping||Mark Nepo||Jeff Foster||Rick Hanson||Raphael Cushnir||Steven C. Hayes||Tami Simon|

 At Sounds True, we have come to recognize that self-acceptance is one of the most difficult yet vital challenges of the human journey.
-Beginning March 4, 2013, we invite you to join us for an investigation into the heart of our relationship with ourselves—so we may discover how to treat ourselves with kindness, compassion, and love.
+We invite you to join us for an investigation into the heart of our relationship with ourselves—so we may discover how to treat ourselves with kindness, compassion, and love.

 For technical issues, please contact email@example.com.